arezazadeh/CapstoneProjectOnDiabetes/README.md

 **Using Selected/Best Model with Probabilities:**

 Using the model to predict class probabilities using the `predict_proba` method.
-This will provide probabilities for each class, and in the context of a binary problem like yours, the output will have two columns: the first column represents the probability of the "non-diabetic" class, and the second represents the probability of the "diabetic" class.
+This will provide probabilities for each class, and in the context of a binary problem, the output will have two columns: the first column represents the probability of the "non-diabetic" class, and the second represents the probability of the "diabetic" class.

-**to utilize models to analyze diabetes and non diabetes patients to find out what are the leading causes for diabetes**

 ## 1.1 Features Being Used

-Certainly!
-Here's a brief description of each feature:

 1. **gender**:
     - Represents the biological sex of the individual.